nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 - Improved the index of Pet
 - Improved the interface of Duke to be more OOP
-- Modified all the format errors in v1.0 checked by Gradle
+- Fixed all the format errors in v1.0 checked by Gradle

 **Contributions to the UG**